 - Orofacial Myology (including tongue thrust)

-Amy Karas is our Speech and Language Pathologist on our Brain Health expert team.
-She also is a Cognitive Therapy practitioner.
+Amy Karas is the Speech and Language Pathologist on our Brain Health Expert team and she is also a Cognitive Therapy Practitioner.

 - Problem Solving

 This type of therapy looks at understanding your past in an effort to help change how you feel, which is very helpful in treating depression, anxiety, and trauma, as well as allowing self-exploration.

 Cognitive Behavioral Therapy (CBT)

 A type of psychotherapy that helps people on the autism spectrum change how they think, feel, or act.
 Thankfully, it can improve how they react to situations, reduce their stress, and achieve important goals.
 Some of these goals include reducing worrying, recognizing problem size, and improving executive function (i.e., reasoning, working memory and self-control).

 - The way you think is monitored and altered

 - The desired behavior change is affected through changes in the way you think